xllifycom/xllify-build/README.md

 ## Overview

 [xllify.com](https://xllify.com) is easiest way to add custom functions to Microsoft Excel.
-It is a build API that takes scripts and compiles them into custom functions packaged as an .xll Excel add-in.
-You can sell, distrbute and deploy this .xll however you wish.
+It takes scripts and compiles them into custom functions packaged as an .xll Excel add-in.
+You can sell, distribute and deploy this .xll however you wish.

-To use this action, you need to [sign in to xllify](https://app.xllify.com) with your GitHub login.
-From there you can generate an API key use in the action, as detailed below.

-When running this action in your repo, the scripts are compiled, signed and submitted to the xllify build API.
 After a successful build, the .xll file is downloaded to your workspace for you to copy somewhere.
 In the below example it is attached to a release.

 ## Usage